-A dermatologist recommended that I used this when I started using a retinol serum to help combat the redness and irritation that often comes alongside using such a powerful skincare ingredient.
-It's super-mild and makes a great, simple, daily moisturiser for all skin types.
+A dermatologist recommended that I use this when I started using a retinol serum to help combat the redness and irritation that often comes alongside using such a powerful skincare ingredient.
+It's super mild and makes a great daily moisturiser for all skin types.

 La Roche-Posay Thermal Spring Water (£7)

 Alongside their impeccable taste in beauty and fashion, the French are famous for something else: wine.
-And although Caudalie isn't a brand that bottle vino, they do take inspiration from the same key ingredient: grapes.
+And although Caudalie isn't a brand that bottles vino, it does take inspiration from the same key ingredient, grapes.
 Founded in 1995 by a husband-and-wife duo, Caudalie is one of the first French skincare brands that I remember getting into.
-In fact, I have vivid memories of trawling Parisian pharmacies to get my hands on the cult Beauty Elixir (£32) after beauty insiders raved about its glow-giving skin benefits.
+In fact, I have vivid memories of trawling Parisian pharmacies to get my hands on the cult Beauty Elixir (£28) after beauty insiders raved about its glow-giving skin benefits.

 Rosie Huntington-Whiteley, Victoria Beckham and Holly Willoughby all swear by this cult French skincare product.
 You can pretty much use it however you want—as a toner, to boost glow or to set makeup—but it's the rejuvenating natural scent of orange blossom, mint and rosemary that I love most for calming the senses.

-This serum makes skin so damn luminous that it isn't just French girls that swear by it—it's the whole world.
-In fact, one of these sells every 2 minutes somewhere around the globe thanks to its ability to impart radiance into even the dullest of complexions, tackle dark spots and even out skin tone.
+This serum makes skin so damn luminous that it isn't just French girls who swear by it—it's the whole world.
+In fact, one of these sells every two minutes somewhere around the globe thanks to its ability to impart radiance into even the dullest of complexions, tackle dark spots and even out skin tone.

-A lightweight, fragrance-free eye cream that tackles everything from dark circles to puffiness can be hard to come by but Caudalie have come up with the solution in the form of this eye-brightening lotion.
+A lightweight, fragrance-free eye cream that tackles everything from dark circles to puffiness can be hard to come by, but Caudalie has come up with the solution in the form of this eye-brightening lotion.

-I was recently recommended this product via Vichy's AI skincare tool but it happens to be one of the brand's best-sellers.
-Made with 89% thermal water, you apply it to clean skin to create a moisture barrier—it might just be the secret behind that French-girl glow.
+I was recently recommended this product via Vichy's AI skincare tool, but it happens to be one of the brand's best sellers.
+It's made with 89% thermal water, and you apply it to clean skin to create a moisture barrier.
+It just might be the secret behind that French-girl glow.

 Formulated with salicylic acid—a chemical exfoliator that helps to unclog pores—this daily cleansing gel removes dirt, dust and pollutant particles from the skin so that your complexion looks instantly fresher and clearer.

-Created with more mature skin in mind, this hardworking moisturiser actually helps to boost the skin's collagen production to help restore plumpness and elasticity for a smoother complexion.
+Created with more mature skin in mind, this hard-working moisturiser actually helps to boost the skin's collagen production to restore plumpness and elasticity for a smoother complexion.

-Named after the region of France in which it was founded, the story goes that a horse with troubled skin was cured after drinking and swimming in a thermal spring in Avéne way back in the 1700's.
+Named after the region of France in which it was founded, Avène has a unique origin.
+The story goes that a horse with troubled skin was cured after drinking and swimming in a thermal spring in Avène way back in the 1700s.
 Rumour or not, it became the place for a dermatological facility where patients would come to be cured of various skin ailments with this magical spring water.
-In 1990, Avéne as we know it was born—using the same water as the key ingredient in its French skincare products.
+In 1990, Avène as we know it was born—using the same water as the key ingredient in its French skincare products.

-This product is a bit of a French skincare secret but you're likely to spot a tube in the bathroom cabinet of most French families.
-It's a bit of a does-it-all product: use it to soothe cracked skin, hydrate cuticles, reduce irritation and calm sensitive patches.
+This product is a bit of a French skincare secret, but you're likely to spot a tube in the bathroom cabinet of most French families.
+It's a bit of a do-it-all product.
+Use it to soothe cracked skin, hydrate cuticles, reduce irritation and calm sensitive patches.